-Thyroid cancer continues to be a a drastically underfunded and misunderstood cancer diagnoses in the United States.
-In 2017, the American Cancer Society estimates 56,870 new cases of thyroid cancer will be diagnosed in the United States this year, a slight decrease from 2016, based on the 2017 American Cancer Society’s publication “Cancer Facts & Figures 2017.”
-The disease is expected to claim more lives in 2017, with an estimated 2,010 deaths predicted, which will be a 1.5% increase from 2016.
+In 2018, the American Cancer Society estimates 53,990 new cases of thyroid cancer will be diagnosed in the US this year, a slight decrease from 2017, based on the 2018 American Cancer Society’s publication “Cancer Facts & Figures 2018.”
+The disease is expected to claim more lives in 2018, with an estimated 2,060 deaths predicted.

-Although thyroid cancer does not discriminate and is diagnosed each year in men, women, children, and older Americans, thyroid cancer has an outsize impact on young womens’ health.
-Roughly 75% of all patients diagnosed with thyroid cancer are women, and roughly half are aged 50 or younger.
+Although thyroid cancer does not discriminate and is diagnosed each year in men, women, children and older Americans, thyroid cancer has a larger impact on women’s health.
 It is the 5th leading cancer for women according to the 2018 predictions of the American Cancer Society.
 Thyroid Cancer is the 12th leading cancer overall, according to the American Cancer Society.

 Thyroid cancer diagnosis has tripled in the past three decades, and funding for the disease has not kept up.
 It is often wrongly represented as “the good kind of cancer.”
 But as the powerful message in the video below demonstrates, thyroid cancer is NOT the good kind of cancer.